-1. ARBORICULTURAL REMOVAL WORKS
+2. ARBORICULTURAL REMOVAL WORKS

-1. Before the erection of the temporary Tree Protection Barriers (see below) remove trees: apple (T11) and willow (T12).
-These tree removals will be subject to written Consent/full planning permission from the Local Planning Authority (Council) as they are sited in a Conservation Area.
-See also wildlife legislation/considerations in section 2.0 below.
+1. Before the erection of the temporary Tree Protection Barriers (see below) remove trees: T4 and T7.
+We are advised by the client that the site is not within a Conservation Area, however, before any tree works are carried out, this should be double-checked with the LPA.
+If any statutory (tree) protection is confirmed then advance LPA consent will be required.
 2. Wildlife Legislation: In general, wild birds and bats are protected by the Wildlife and Countryside Act 1981 (schedule 1 & 5) as amended by the Countryside and Rights of Way Act 2000 and statutory instruments.
 It is not a defence to claim that harm was accidental/unintentional in the course of carrying out tree works (i.e. the negligence of reckless harm can now be applied).
 There is therefore an onus on the operative to check for the presence bird of nesting/bat roosts (e.g. holes, limb cracks/splits or cavities) prior to carrying out work.
 The bird nesting season is considered to run from March to August, but due to the vagaries of climate change, nesting birds can be found outside of this core period.
 Bats and their roosts are afforded the highest protection in UK Law.
-3. All operatives must be equipped with and use personal protective equipment (PPE) in accordance with current Health & Safety Executive current directives and industry codes of practice.
-4. Performance of all arboricultural operations and use of equipment must be in accordance with current Health & Safety Executive current directives and industry codes of practice.
+3. No fires or chip piling to occur within 5m of the drip line of any tree canopy or within 10m of any tree trunk: whichever is further.
+4. All operatives must be equipped with and use personal protective equipment (PPE) in accordance with current Health & Safety Executive current directives and industry codes of practice.
+5. Performance of all arboricultural operations and use of equipment must be in accordance with current Health & Safety Executive current directives and industry codes of practice.

-2. ERECT TEMPORARY STAKED AND BRACED TREE PROTECTION BARRIERS (TPBs)
+3. ERECT TEMPORARY TREE PROTECTION BARRIERS (TPBs)

-1. Following completion of the tree works and prior to construction, the main contractor will erect the staked and braced TPBs as per the appended Tree Protection Plan (TPP) and as detailed in the 'Tree Protection Barrier Specification' at Appendix 4 of this report.
-See also Appendix MS(ii) below.
-This will establish the fenced-off Construction Exclusion Zones: CEZs (marked up on the TPP).
-2. On no account shall these CEZs be used for the storage/preparation of any construction/building materials.
-3. If required a TPB panel could be left unclamped for grass cutting.
-4. Prior to commencement of any site demolition, construction, preparation, excavation or material deliveries, the Consulting Arborist will inspect installation of the TPB and the CEZs.
-Any damage occurring to the TPB during the demolition or construction phase will be made good by the main contractor.
+1. Following completion of the tree works and prior to demolition and/or construction, the main contractor will erect the TPBs as per the appended Tree Protection Plan (TPP) and as detailed in the 'Tree Protection Barrier Specification' at Appendix 4 of this report.
+See also Appendix MS(i) below.
+This will establish the front and rear fenced-off Construction Exclusion Zones: CEZs (marked up on the TPP).
+NB The hazard T8 may be removed before the TPBs are installed.
+2. As this is a relatively light-build project the normal robust staked and braced TPBs will not be required rather booted TPBs with sections clamped together and stabilizing struts so they cannot be moved.
+3. On no account shall these CEZs be used for the storage/preparation of any construction/building materials.
+4. Prior to commencement of any site demolition, construction, preparation, excavation or material deliveries, the Consulting Arborist will inspect installation of the TPBs and the CEZs.
+Any damage occurring to the TPBs during the demolition or construction phase will be made good by the main contractor.